Positional and Named Attributes

 If the first character is not a quote, the string is read until the next delimiter or end of string.

-", then the string is read until the next unescaped quote or, if there is no closing quote, the next delimiter.
-If there is a closing quote, the quotes are removed; if not, the initial quote is retained.
+"), then the string is read until the next unescaped double quote or, if there is no closing double quote, the next delimiter.
+If there is a closing double quote, the enclosing double quote characters are removed and escaped double quote characters are unescaped; if not, the initial double quote is retained.